How To Grow Tomatoes Like a Professional: A Comprehensive Guide to Tomato Growing Techniques and Tips

 Addressing An Aphid Infestation

-Soap Solution: Create a solution of mild soap and water, applying it directly onto affected areas to suffocate the pests.
+Soap Solution: Create a mild solution of soap and water, applying it directly onto affected areas to suffocate the pests.

 Natural Predators: Introduce beneficial insects like ladybugs or lacewings, which feast on aphids.